streamingfast/substreams/docs/tutorials/rust/option.md

 - If the function **is able to retrieve the data**, then the string returned is the username.
 - If the function **is NOT able to retrieve the data**, then the string returned is the empty string (`''`).

-Although this is a valid approach, it creates hidden logic that is not visible unless to deep dive into the function code.
+Although this is a valid approach, it creates hidden logic that is not visible unless you deep dive into the function code.

 ## The Solution

 Rust provides a better way of dealing with these situations by using the `Option<T>` enum.
 This enum has two possible values: `Some(T)` (used when the returned value is present) and `None` (used when the returned value is not present).
-Therefore, the previous function can be refactored:
+Therefore, the previous function can be refactored to:

 ```rust
 fn get_username_by_id(id: u32) -> Option<String> {